zammad/zammad-admin-documentation/manage/overviews.rst

       The direction of the sorting.

    :Grouping by:
-      Should the tickets be displayed again grouped by a specific attribute within the list?
+      Should the tickets be grouped by a specific attribute within the list?

    :Grouping order:
       The direction of the grouping.

    :Active:
       Should the overview be active or not?
-      Inactive overviews are not available to your users but are an alternative for you to deleting.
+      Rather than deleting an overview entirely, you can set it to inactive to make it unavailable to your users.

    .. note::